Weighted Average Maturity (WAM)

 Weighted Average Maturity (WAM) is the weighted average amount of time until the maturities on mortgages in a mortgage-backed security (MBS) or bonds in a debt portfolio.

 Weighted Average Maturity (WAM) is a fundamental statistical measure used to describe the maturity profile of a portfolio of debt securities, such as a bond mutual fund, an ETF, or a Mortgage-Backed Security (MBS).
 Since these portfolios often contain dozens or even hundreds of individual bonds with different expiration dates, investors need a single number to summarize when the portfolio "matures" on average.
 WAM provides this by weighting the time to maturity of each bond by its percentage of the total portfolio value.
+This approach ensures that larger holdings have a greater influence on the final figure, accurately reflecting the portfolio's actual economic exposure to time-related risks.
 For example, if a fund holds 90% of its assets in 1-month Treasury bills and 10% in 30-year Treasury bonds, a simple average of the maturities would differ vastly from the weighted average.
-A simple average might suggest a maturity of 15 years, while the WAM would accurately reflect that the portfolio is dominated by short-term paper and thus behaves more like a short-term instrument.
-WAM is a critical indicator of interest rate risk.
-In general, the longer the WAM, the more the portfolio's value will fluctuate in response to changes in interest rates.
-A portfolio with a WAM of 10 years will suffer a much larger drop in value if rates rise than a portfolio with a WAM of 6 months.
-Consequently, investors use WAM to align their fixed-income investments with their risk tolerance and investment horizon.
+A simple average might suggest a maturity of roughly 15 years, while the WAM would accurately reflect that the portfolio is dominated by short-term paper and thus behaves more like a short-term instrument with a WAM of approximately 3.1 years.
+WAM is a critical indicator of interest rate risk because, in general, the longer the WAM, the more the portfolio's market value will fluctuate in response to changes in prevailing interest rates.
+A portfolio with a WAM of 10 years will suffer a much larger drop in price if interest rates rise than a portfolio with a WAM of only 6 months.
+This is because the longer-dated bonds are "locked in" to their lower interest rates for a longer period, making them less attractive when new bonds are issued with higher yields.
+Consequently, institutional investors, pension funds, and individual savers use WAM to align their fixed-income investments with their specific risk tolerance, income needs, and investment horizons.
+It is a cornerstone metric for anyone managing or evaluating a debt-based investment portfolio.

 Key Takeaways